Dollar slips on fears over U.S. tax reform troubles

 They, and the dollar, have since fallen back.

-But the latest report fed doubts over whether Trump could indeed push that programme through.
+But the latest report fed doubts over whether Trump could indeed push that program through.

 “We have seen rate support for the dollar in terms of U.S. yields diminishing...so I think that’s certainly limiting dollar gains and keeping the dollar index away from ... recent highs,” he added.

-The dollar was last down 0.4 percent at 113.52 yen, its weakest so far this month, falling from an eight-month high of 114.735 touched on Monday.
+The dollar was last down 0.4 percent at 113.52 yen JPY=, its weakest so far this month, falling from an eight-month high of 114.735 touched on Monday.

 “If the story is true that they’re considering a delay of one year to the corporate tax cut,...big differences (among members of Congress) will need to be sorted, so we continue to be dubious on that proceeding,” said MUFG’s European head of global markets research in London, Derek Halpenny.